Crosses (band): New material and Permanent Radiant (2020–2022)

+Goodnight, God Bless, I Love U, Delete.
+(2023–present)

+On August 4, 2023, Crosses announced that their second full length studio album Goodnight, God Bless, I Love U, Delete. would be released October 13, 2023, on Warner Records marking the band's first album with a major label.
+It is the same label which Chino Moreno's band Deftones is signed to.
+The lead single, "Invisible Hand", was released on the same day with a music video.

+In October 2023, they announced their "Familiar World Tour", as well as doing a few international shows opening for Avenged Sevenfold.

 Style

 The musical style of Crosses is often referred to as electronic, electronic rock, dark wave or dark pop, dream pop or witch house.
-However, Carson O'Shoney of Consequence of Sound and Daniel Brockman of The Boston Phoenix note that Crosses only shares a resemblance to witch house in aesthetics and imagery, and not the group's actual music.
+However, Carson O'Shoney of Consequence of Sound and Daniel Brockman of The Boston Phoenix noted that Crosses only shares a resemblance to witch house in aesthetics and imagery, and not the group's actual music.
 O'Shoney said that Crosses' witch house influence is "noticeable just by looking at the tracklist—every song has at least one † in it.
 The name of the band is †††.
 The name of the EP is †.
 Everything about the EP points to witch house—until you listen to the actual music."
-The group's decision to use this imagery stems from Chino Moreno's interest in the art and mystique around religion.
+The group's decision to use the imagery stems from Chino Moreno's interest in the art and mystique around religion.
 Moreno however also said, "I didn't want people to think we are a religious band, a satanic band or that we are a witch-house band.
 It's difficult using a religious symbol, but at the same time, I think in an artistic way, it can totally go somewhere else and I think we are kind of walking that line."